CallumRai/WildFireNet/README.md

 - `results`: Contains notebook showing predictions resulting from the preliminary model, as described in the `roadmap.pdf` file.

-- `train`: Contains the notebook in which further data processing (the datasets resulting from said further processing can be found in the Google Drive archive located at https://drive.google.com/drive/folders/1G8R_xnjWk9WEXvx_hwYQT3rgDVywe1lW?usp=sharing) was performed, and the preliminary model was trained.
+- `train`: Contains the notebook in which the preliminary model was trained (Note: The model was trained using smaller versions of the datasets which can found here: https://drive.google.com/drive/folders/1G8R_xnjWk9WEXvx_hwYQT3rgDVywe1lW?usp=sharing)

 # Results
 Results can be viewed by consulting the files found in `results`.
 Here you can enter a location in the USA, in addition to other relevant data attributes (said attributes may be found in the training notebook) and the model's prediction will be returned.